mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 ---

 {% include verse.html
-text="The Law and the Prophets were until John came; since then the good news of the kingdom of God is being proclaimed, and everyone tries to enter it by force.
-But **it is easier for heaven and earth to pass away than for one stroke of a letter in the law to be dropped**." verse="Luke 16:16-17"
-%}

-{% include verse.html
 text="From the days of John the Baptist until now, the kingdom of heaven has suffered violence, and violent people take it by force." verse="Matthew 11:12"
 %}